opensafely/doacs-covid19/README.md

 # Safety of direct-acting oral anticoagulant (DOAC) prescribing during the COVID-19 pandemic paper

-This is the code and configuration for the paper, safety of direct-acting oral anticoagulant (DOAC) prescribing during the COVID-19 pandemic paper released September 2022.
+This is the code and configuration for the safety of direct-acting oral anticoagulant (DOAC) prescribing during the COVID-19 pandemic paper released September 2022.

 * The published peer-reviewed paper is available [here](https://www.prescqipp.info/media/6290/hot-topic-safety-of-doac-prescribing-during-covid19-26.pdf)